 image credit: John Jones

-I am an Assistant Professor of Professional Writing and Editing (PWE) at West Virginia University where I teach courses in the PWE program and the Department of English.
+I am an Associate Professor of Professional Writing and Editing (PWE) at West Virginia University where I teach courses in the PWE program and the Department of English.
 My primary research areas are rhetoric and writing theory, digital culture, and professional and technical communication, but I am also interested in the history of rhetoric, new media writing and digital literacies, visual communication, and the digital humanities.
 I earned my M.A. in rhetoric and writing studies from the University of Tennessee at Chattanooga and my Ph.D. in rhetoric and digital literacies and literatures from the University of Texas at Austin.
 Prior to joining the faculty at WVU, I was a Visiting Assistant Professor at the University of Texas at Dallas where I taught in the Emerging Media and Communication program.
 In January 2018, I will be joining the English Department at The Ohio State University as an Associate Professor of Digital Media.

 For more information about my research, you can view my full CV or visit my author page at Google Scholar.
 If you are interested in how I apply my research in my classes, you can read my teaching philosophy or browse the syllabi on my course archive.